About Festival Mozaic

 During the latter half of the eighteenth century, while Wolfgang Amadeus Mozart was composing and performing all over Western Europe, on the other side of the world, in California, something was happening.
 Mission San Luis Obispo de Tolosa was founded in 1772 by Father Junipero Serra, linking a small Chumash village to El Camino Real and the rest of the California Missions.

-200 years later, in 1971, a group of visionary people started a music festival in the small agrarian community now known as San Luis Obispo.
+200 years later, in 1971, a group of visionary people started a music festival in the pastoral community now known as San Luis Obispo.
 The Festival honored Mozart and all the musical genius and inspiration that his name embodies.
 This effort was led by Cal Poly Professor and Bassist Clifton Swanson.

 The first festival began modestly with three performances over a weekend, featuring music by Mozart, Stravinsky, Bach, Brahms and others.
 The price of admission to a concert was $2.50 ($1.50 for students).